-ELEC 2410 - Industrial Programmable Controllers (S) 4 Credits - 3 Lecture Hours, 3 Lab Hours
+ELEC 2410 - Industrial Programmable Controllers II (S) 4 Credit Hours - 3 Lecture Hours, 3 Lab Hours

 Covers the theory of operation and application of Programmable Logic Controllers (PLC's) in the process industry.
 Students will be required to develop PLC ladder programs using the following instructions: examine on, examine off, timers, relays, counters, jump, label, sequences, move, mask move, shift registers, MCR's and various math functions.
 Programming will be performed with hand-held programmers and via computer and software.
 Students will also be required to handwire components to the PLC to verify the operation of their programs.
+Prerequisites: ELEC 2210 or instructor approval

-ELEC 2990 - Special Topics in Electrical Technology 1 - 5 Credits
+ELEC 2990 - Special Topics in Electrical Technology 1 - 5 Credit Hours